 - Fill liners with batter.
 Bake 18-20 minutes or until a toothpick inserted in the middle comes out almost clean (you want a little bit of chocolate so they aren’t too dry).
 Cool completely.

-- In a large mixing bowl, beat together the sugar, cream cheese, and vanilla until smooth and fluffy.
+- For the filling: In a large mixing bowl, beat together the sugar, cream cheese, and vanilla until smooth and fluffy.
 Set aside.

 - Cut a hole out of each cupcake, being careful not to cut through the bottom.
 Reserve the tops but discard the rest of the crumbs.